TTomas65/Subtitle-Translator-for-LM-Studio/README.md

 ## Version History

+### Version 1.92 (2025-11-14)
+- **Fixed LM Studio Translation Language Issue**: Resolved a critical bug where LM Studio would sometimes return translations in Hungarian instead of the target language
+  - Changed all prompt text from Hungarian to English to avoid confusing the language model
+  - Added `getLanguageNameEnglish()` function to provide English language names in prompts
+  - Updated context labels from "Előző mondat" / "Következő mondat" to "Previous subtitle" / "Next subtitle"
+  - This fix ensures consistent translations in the selected target language when using LM Studio

 ### Version 1.91 (2025-11-13)
 - **Portuguese Language Split**: Split Portuguese language into two variants for better localization:
   - **Português (Portugal)** - `pt_PT` for European Portuguese